ManWithA1000Names/vix/README.md

 Since this convention is so popular, vix offers a way to do it automatically.
 You can also only specify the table of arguments.
 See [the docs](docs???) for more information.

+Vix of course provides a way to manually setup plugins, and lazyly load plugins based on events.

 ## 🔧 Configure linters, formatters, language servers and more / 📋️ Specify the actual programs

-Vix has a bulitin mechanism to setup a 'language configuration'.
-This is basically an attribute set describing how to setup the tooling around each language you wish to extensively support.
+Vix integrates directly with 'lspconfig' and 'null-ls', to setup and use 'language server' and other tools null-ls supports.

+You can define an attribute sets describing the tools and how it should be setup.

-In these attribute sets you can utelize the [nixpkgs](https://github.com/nixos/nixpks) to specify the exact program you whish to be run.
+In this attribute set you can utilize the [nixpkgs](https://github.com/nixos/nixpks) to specify the exact program you wish to be run.
+Vix will automatically setup lspconfig and null-ls to use the program specified through [nixpkgs](https://github.com/nixos/nixpks).

-Vix also provides many preconfigured 'language configurations' so you can get up and running fast!
+Vix also provides many preconfigured tool sets for common languages, specifying linters,formaters langauge servers etc. So you can get up and running fast!

-All the programs you specify in these configuration will be built and included in your configuration (through the magic of nix of course).
+All the programs you specify in these configuration will be built and included in your configuration (through the magic of nix).

 See [the docs](docs???) for more information on language configuration.

 ## 🇬🇷 Configure language specific keybindings.

-In these langauge configurations you can also include keybindings that will be available only when you are editing a buffer that matches the given language.
+Vix automagically allows you to specify keybinds for a specific set of filetypes.
+Combine this with the fact that vix provides you sets of common filetypes per language.
+And setting up keybindings for a specific language is childs play.

 ## 🗃️ No more dotfile management